namvdo/ravenous/README.md

-# ravenous
+## ravenous

-Introduction to React - Codecademy
+A client-side React application, utilizing the Yelp API to search for local businesses.